apache/www-site/content/dev/pmc.md

 #### How to grant SVN access (karma) to a project source repository  {#SVNaccess}

 For most operations, PMCs do not need to do anything to grant new committers SVN access to their areas.
-However, if the automatic LDAP process does not work for some reason, the PMC can use  the <a href="https://github.com/apache/infrastructure-p6/blob/production/modules/subversion_server/files/authorization/asf-authorization-template" target="_blank">ASF authorization template</a>.
+However, if the automatic LDAP process does not work for some reason, please contact the Infra team via an email or [Jira](https://issues.apache.org/jira/browse/INFRA) ticket.

-The **[groups]** section of the file defines SVN group names and their members.
-The groups are defined as LDAP references; see below for how to update them.

-To grant or deny access to directories in SVN, the PMC chair needs to update the appropriate **[group]** entry.
-The PMC chair has access to make changes to the project groups held in LDAP.

 #### Updating LDAP group membership using Whimsy Roster  {#SVNWhimsy}